Abatement

 Liabilities are financial obligations—such as debts, taxes, and [funeral expenses](/glossary/funeral-expenses)—that must be paid from your estate before any inheritance can be distributed to your beneficiaries.

-A life insurance trust is a legal arrangement where you place your life insurance policy into a trust so the payout bypasses your estate, avoiding inheritance tax and probate delays while providing immediate funds to your chosen beneficiaries.
+A [life insurance](/glossary/life-insurance) trust places your life insurance policy into a trust so the payout bypasses your estate, avoiding inheritance tax and probate delays.

-A Life Interest Trust is a trust that allows someone (the life tenant) to use or benefit from assets during their lifetime, while preserving those assets for others (the remaindermen) to inherit after the life tenant dies.
+A Life Interest Trust allows someone (the life tenant) to use or benefit from [assets](/glossary/assets) during their lifetime, while preserving them for others (remaindermen) to inherit after they die.

 A lifetime gift is cash, property, or any asset you give away during your lifetime, which can reduce your [inheritance](/glossary/inheritance) tax bill if you survive seven years after making the gift.

-A lifetime trust (also called an inter vivos trust or living trust) is created during your lifetime, where you transfer legal ownership of assets to trustees who manage them for beneficiaries according to terms in your trust deed.
+A lifetime trust (or inter vivos trust) is created during your lifetime.
+You transfer legal ownership of [assets](/glossary/assets) to trustees who manage them for beneficiaries according to your trust deed.

 A minor is anyone under [18](/glossary/age-of-majority) years old who has not yet reached the age of majority and therefore has limited legal capacity to manage assets or make binding legal decisions.